 There are many projects that are underway, or that have been recently completed, developing resources that support palliative care and end-of-life care for older Australians.
+The National Palliative Care Program funds a range of projects to enhance the quality of palliative care service delivery and increase support for people who are dying, their families and carers.

 Palliative Care - Aged Care Resources